sparki-json/homelab/apps/break-games-vm/README.md

 ## TO-DOs
 - [x] Creation of Dockerfile for initial frontend and backend
 - [x] Create simple webapp game with Dockerfile separated for frontend and backend
-- [ ] Deploy containers by user-request
+- [ ] Deploy specific kubernetes pod on-demand
 - [ ] CI/CD pipeline using Github actions
 - [ ] Add multiplayer (to practice web online)
 - [ ] Add more games (to make it funnier?)